Application Requirements and Process

 Students should have a 3.0 undergraduate GPA for Graduate School entrance.
 In some cases, probational admission will be granted to students with a cumulative GPA below 3.0, if the GPA in the last 60 hours is above 3.0.
 Student must also maintain a 3.0 GPA in their Graduate Program to avoid dismissal from the master's program.
 For additional Graduate School information, please see the K-State Graduate School website.

-K-State does not require GRE scores for admission to the M.S. in Youth Development program.
+Kansas State University does not require GRE scores for admission to the M.S. in Family and Community Services program.

-When all the materials are on file, the graduate committee will act on your request for admission to the Youth Development program and will contact you about their decision.
+When all the materials are on file, the graduate committee will act on your request for admission to the Family and Community Services program and will contact you about their decision.
 You may receive one of four decisions:

 - full admission,